-The Sydney College of Divinity invites scholars, doctoral candidates, and others working in the theological and wider academic community to propose a paper for the SCD 2021 Learning & Teaching Conference by 16 November 2020.
-Acceptance of papers will be communicated by 30 November 2020.
+The Sydney College of Divinity invites scholars, doctoral candidates, and others working in the theological and wider academic community to propose a paper for the SCD 2021 Learning & Teaching Conference by 31 December 2020.
+Acceptance of papers will be communicated by mid January 2021.

 Presentations will be 20 minutes, with an additional 5 -10 minutes for questions & interaction.
 A selection of papers from the conference will be subsequently published as the next volume in the SCD Press Theological Education series.

 - The title of the proposed presentation, with an abstract of 250–300 words, should be sent to the SCD Academic Director, Dr Peter Bolt ([email protected]), by 31 December 2020.
 Submissions should be accompanied by contact details: name, institutional affiliation, postal address, phone number and email address.